It’s Alcohol Awareness Week, running from 16-22 November 2020 and the theme this year is ‘Alcohol and Mental Health.’

 Only 57% expected to be supported by their GP for their alcohol problems compared to 69% for mental health problems.

 Dr Richard Piper, Chief Executive of Alcohol Change UK, said negative attitudes towards those who are struggling with their drinking can be a huge barrier to seeking help.
 Calling for more open conversations around alcohol and mental health, he said:

 “There remains far too much stigma around mental health, but this new research suggests that the stigma surrounding alcohol problems runs far deeper.
 Stigma isn’t just painful for those suffering from alcohol problems and their loved ones – it can also prevent people from getting the help they so desperately need and deserve.

-“COVID-19 has negatively affected our nation’s mental health, and has led millions of us to drink more heavily.
-Challenging the stigma and shame that many of us feel when we realise our drinking has got out of control is more important now than ever.
+“COVID-19 has negatively affected our nation’s mental health and has led millions of us to drink more heavily.
+Challenging the stigma and shame that many of us feel when we realise our drinking has gotten out of control is more important now than ever.

 For information on where to get support if you or someone you know is drinking heavily, please visit the Alcohol Change UK website.
 This includes information about where to get support during lockdown.

 The survey was carried out online by Opinium between 20 and 22 October 2020.
 The total sample size was 2,003 UK adults, of whom 1,296 said they were drinkers.
 The figures have been weighted and are representative of all UK adults (aged 18+).